DOI-USGS/loadflexBatch/blog.md

 All the site metadata is stored in `loadflex::metadata` objects, where it is referenced throughout the script.

 If the drainage basin areas for paired water quality and discharge sites are different (in the site metadata file, e.g `siteInfo.csv`), discharge is scaled by the appropriate ratio.
+The resulting estimates descibe fluxes at the water quality monitoring site.

 Output
 ------